Note: we will not have any chocolate puppies for a few more years.

 We typically raise 1 or 2 carefully planned litters per year, and are selective about the homes that will welcome our puppies.
 Families should be prepared to wait several weeks if not months to prepare for their new puppy.
 If you are interested in a puppy, and think you might be a good match, the first step is to read this page, then contact us for more information and a questionnaire.
 Email is the best way to get in touch with us initially: RussfordLabradors@yahoo.com.
 Be prepared to share information about your family and answer questions - we want to be sure our pups are going to the best homes.

 Please keep in mind that Russford Labradors is a family hobby, not a business.
-We spend months planning every breeding, and our lives are put on hold while we raise each litter of puppies.
+We have no kennel, and all of our dogs live in our home as members of our family.
+We spend months (sometimes years) planning every breeding, and our lives are put on hold while we raise each litter of puppies.
 A tremendous amount of money and time is invested into each of our litters, even before they are ever conceived.
+The price of a well-bred puppy from health-tested and temperament-tested parents that is raised in a loving and experienced home will reflect this investment.
 No matter where you purchase your puppy, you will be making a 10-15 year commitment, so our advice is to shop wisely!

 Information on our puppies:

-All of our dogs are bred to the Breed Standard, and are commonly considered "English" style versus the "American" field style Labrador.
+All of our dogs are bred to the one Breed Standard, and are commonly called the "English" style versus the "American" field style Labrador (although there is only one single Breed Standard).
 Click here for information on the differences.

 All of our puppies are sold on AKC Limited Registration (no breeding rights) to pet homes.